ctrlplusb/easy-peasy/README.md

 ## Tutorial

-The below will introduce you to the core concepts of Easy Peasy, where we will interact with the Redux store directly.
+The below will introduce you to the core concepts of Easy Peasy, where we will interact with the store directly.
 In a following section we shall illustrate how to integrate [Easy Peasy within a React application](#usage-with-react).

 ### Core Concepts

 #### Creating the store

 Firstly you need to define your model.
-This represents the structure of your Redux state along with its default values.
+This represents the structure of your state along with its default values.
 Your model can be as deep and complex as you like.
 Feel free to split your model across many files, importing and composing them as you like.

 ```javascript
 const model = {